 Some of the methods used to correct for heteroscedasticity are transformation of data into natural logarithms and the Generalized Least Squares (GLS), also known as the Weighted Least Squares (WLS) and the Robust Standard Errors (RSE).
 For this study, the robust standard errors method is used because the method has been used in other studies and it has provided satisfactory results and require less assumptions compared to the others.
 Heteroscedasticity causes standard errors to be biased.
 OLS assumes that errors are both independent and identically distributed.
 The robust standard errors relax either or both of those assumptions.
-Hence, when heteroscedasticity is present, robust standard errors tend to be more trustworthy.
-As Salibián and Zamar (2002) point out, the use of robust standard errors does not change the coefficient estimates, but (because the standard errors are changed) the t-statistics will give a reasonably accurate p value.
+Hence, when heteroscedasticity is present, robust standard errors to be more trustworthy.
+As Salibián and Zamar (2002) point out, the use of robust standard errors are changed) the t-statistics will give a reasonably accurate p value.